woojoo666/arcana-notes/notes11.md

 }
 ```

+* we have a way of representing most of the main operations: insertion, access, and spawn
-all we need now is address sets
+* all we need now is address sets

+### Address Objects

+(continued from prev section, "Defining the Template Format")

+looking at our current template format
 however something i noticed is
 it's a bit weird to pass around address sets
 because if you notice, we are actually never passing around addresses